-The Pittsburgh Metropolitan Area Hispanic Chamber of Commerce Foundation is proud to offer students who are Hispanic/Latino or of Hispanic/Latino descent scholarships for the 2023-2024 scholastic year.
+The Pittsburgh Metropolitan Area Hispanic Chamber of Commerce Foundation is proud to offer students who are Hispanic/Latino or of Hispanic/Latino descent scholarships annually.

-Applicants must complete the application, along with the required documentation, and deliver all documents and materials to the PMAHCCF via electronic or regular mail by April 30, 2023.
-Applications received after April 30 will not be considered or accepted.
+Applicants must complete the application, along with the required documentation, and deliver all documents and materials to the PMAHCCF via electronic or regular mail by the annual deadline.
+Applications received after the deadline will not be considered or accepted.
 In addition to a completed application form, applicants must write an essay of no more than 500 words.
 See application for more details.

-Applicants for the general scholarship must complete this application, along with the following required documentation and materials to the PMAHCCF via electronic or regular mail by April 30 of each year.
+Applicants for the general scholarship must complete this application, along with the following required documentation and materials to the PMAHCCF via electronic or regular mail by the deadlineof each year.
 Applications received after the deadline will not be considered or accepted.
 In addition to a completed application form, applicants must write an essay of no more than 500 words.
 See application for more details.

 In addition to a completed application form, applicants must provide the following: